Asymptotic Distributions and Rates of Convergence for Random Forests via Generalized U-statistics: Background

 \section{Background}

-Suppose that we have data of the form $Z_1,Z_2,\dots, Z_n $ as i.i.d. from some distribution $F_{Z}$ and let $\theta$ be some parameter of interest.
+Suppose that we have data of the form $Z_1,\dots , Z_n $ assumed to be independent and identically distributed (i.i.d.)\ from some distribution $F_{Z}$ and let $\theta$ be some parameter of interest.
 Suppose further that there exists an unbiased estimator $h$ of $\theta$ that is a function of $s \leq n$ arguments and without loss of generality, assume that $h$ is permutation symmetric in those arguments.
 The minimum variance unbiased estimator for $\theta$ given by

-is a U-statistic as introduced by \cite{Halmos1946} and \cite{Hoeffding1948}, where the sum is taken over all $\binom{n}{s}$ subsamples of size $s$ (we use the $(n,s)$ shorthand for this quantity throughout the remainder of this paper).
-Standard elementary examples of U-statistics include the sample mean, sample variance and covariance, and Kendall's $\tau$-statistic.
-When both the kernel $h$ and rank $s$ are held fixed, \cite{Hoeffding1948} showed that $U_{n,s} - \theta$ tends toward a normal distribution with mean 0 and variance $\frac{s^2}{n}\zeta_1$ where, for any $1 \leq c \leq s$,
+is a U-statistic as introduced by \cite{Halmos1946} and \cite{Hoeffding1948}, where the sum is taken over all $\binom{n}{s}$ subsamples of size $s$; we use the $(n,s)$ shorthand for this quantity throughout the remainder of this paper.
+Standard elementary examples of U-statistics include sample mean, sample variance and covariance, and Kendall's $\tau$-statistic.
+When both the kernel $h$ and rank $s$ are held fixed, \cite{Hoeffding1948} showed that $U_{n,s}$ tends toward a normal distribution with mean $\theta$ and variance ${s^2\zeta_1}/{n}$ where, for any $1 \leq c \leq s$,

-where $Z_{c+1}',\dots,Z_{n}'$ are i.i.d. from $F_{Z}$ and independent of $Z_1,\dots,Z_n$.
+where $Z_{c+1}',\dots,Z_{n}'$ are i.i.d.\ from $F_{Z}$ and independent of $Z_1,\dots,Z_n$.